AndreaCensi/andreaweb/src-wp-page/faq.md

 <div class='faq'><p class='q'>
-        Why is your computer named "Susan"?
+        Why is your computer named "grace"?
     </p><p class='a'>
-        Because of <a href="http://en.wikipedia.org/wiki/Susan_Calvin">Susan Calvin</a>.
+        Because of <a href="http://en.wikipedia.org/wiki/Grace_Hopper">Grace Hopper</a>.
+(In Italian, nouns have gender and "machine" is feminine.)
 </p></div>